-As shown in Figure 9, trade in the fixed income market gives rise to the largest payment flows in the infrastructure.
-In 2009, Euroclear Sweden settled an average of SEK 266 billion per day from the fixed-income market.
-The fixed-income market refers to spot and derivatives trading to the extent that they lead to the delivery of an underlying security.
-The remaining SEK 40 billion per day comes from the stock market.
-These values were settled using the accounts that Euroclear Sweden administers in RIX and relate to the delivery of underlying securities, excluding internal transactions in which a clearing member is its own counterparty on the exchange.
-The figure includes trade both on and outside the exchange.
-The participants in RIX also have the possibility to transfer some of their liquidity in the system between the regular accounts and the accounts administered by Euroclear Sweden during the course of the day.
-SEK 59 billion a day passed over this liquidity bridge in 2009.
+As shown in the figure, trade in the fixed income market gives rise to the largest payment flows in the infrastructure.
+In 2010, Euroclear Sweden settled an average of SEK 336 billion per day from the fixed income market.142 The fixed income market refers to spot trading and derivatives trading to the extent that these lead to the delivery of an underlying security.
+The remaining SEK 27 billion per day comes

+Figure 10.
+Payment flows in the Swedish financial infrastructure, SEK billion, daily averages 2010